 I'm also ready to adjust your photography package as needed to take into account of any changes in your plans - for example you may need less photography coverage if you're not having an evening reception, but might want to add LIVE streaming of the ceremony to your package, so any guests you can't have with you physically, can still join you remotely on your special day: Click here for more details on LIVE streaming your wedding

-On the other hand, if you feel the current guidance is too restrictive and worry it might still be in place on your wedding day, you may be thinking about rescheduling your wedding.
+On the other hand, if a lockdown will be in force when you've planned your wedding or you feel things are otherwise too restrictive, you may be looking at rescheduling your wedding.
 If that's the case, I'll obviously try to accommodate a change of date and/or venue for you, so please don't hesitate to let me know about any dates you might be considering, so I can check my availability for you.
 And, in the event, I don't have availability for your revised date, then please don't worry, I can simply refund your deposit, so you can find another photographer to capture your day for you when it comes.

 If you decide to move your wedding to next year or beyond, that's no problem at all, but I hope to won't mind me asking for a small uplift in my fees to take account of pricing changes in future years.

 Equally, I'm ready to help if you want to move your wedding but haven't been able to find a suitable revised date.
 If you want to cancel your booking while you decide what to do, then I can either keep your booking open without a date or refund your deposit if you'd prefer to start again when you've worked out what you want to do.

 So, whatever your situation, I'm here to help!
 Whatever you decide to do, your day WILL come and it WILL be amazing, even if it's not entirely what you envisaged at the outset!
 Please don't hesitate to get in touch if you have any questions about anything and in the meantime, take care and stay safe.